 Winston is a respected former senior public servant and diplomat with a long record of public service and private sector leadership in his country.
-In his role with BGA, he works closely with BGA colleagues to provide clients with invaluable perspectives, strategic advice and on-the-ground support as they pursue their business priorities in Fiji.
+In his role with BGA, he provides clients with invaluable perspectives, strategic advice and on-the-ground support as they pursue their business priorities in Fiji.

 Over the course of his career, Winston has developed a set of trusted relationships with the country’s leading government officials, business leaders, civil society, the media and the diplomatic corps.

 Winston concurrently serves as the pro-chancellor of the University of the South Pacific in Suva.
 He retired from Fiji’s Ministry of Foreign Affairs in 2015 after having served as ambassador to the United States since 2009.

 Winston’s government career began in 1962 when he joined Fiji’s Department of Agriculture as a junior officer.
 He rose swiftly through the ranks and became secretary for agriculture, fisheries and forests.
 He also served as secretary for finance from 1978 to 1983 and secretary for the Public Service Commission from 1983 to 1985.